By Lillian Eden

 BU News Service

-A field trial to test the mettle of American elms in cities has entered its first growing season, the culmination of decades of research with the goal of restoring elms to urban spaces and forests across the United States.
+A field trial to test the mettle of American elms in cities entered its first growing season last summer, the culmination of decades of research with the goal of restoring elms to urban spaces and forests across the United States.

 American elms were once the most widespread urban tree in the United States, providing deep shade and cooling due to their lofty heights and dense canopy.
 In the 1930s, they began wilting and yellowing because of Dutch elm disease.
 DED is caused by fungus carried by native and invasive elm bark beetles, which burrow into the bark of trees both living and dead, spreading the disease.